Lloyd Clark Fletcher: Murder of Janet Phillips

-Janet Phillips, (Born 24 March 1972) was a 15 year old student of Wynnum State High School at the time of her death.
+Janet Phillips, born 24 March 1972, was a 15-year-old student of Wynnum State High School at the time of her death.

 Circumstance

 Phillips had been attending the 21st birthday celebration of a family friend with her family.
 During the party, a fight broke out between her father and a group of males who had attended the party without invitation and caused trouble by doing so.
 Taken aback by the violence, Phillips decided to walk home of her own accord.

-The following morning, Phillip’s mother noticed she had not returned home, and quickly called police with her concerns.
+The following morning, Phillip's mother noticed she had not returned home, and quickly called police with her concerns.
 Witnesses informed police they had seen her at around midnight in a street nearby her home on the night she disappeared.
-At around 4pm the following Sunday afternoon, two boys riding horseback found Phillips deceased near the Gateway Motorway.
+At around 4pm the following Sunday afternoon, two boys riding horseback found Phillips dead near the Gateway Motorway.

 Investigation

-The initial investigation focused on those who had been evicted from the party by Phillip’s father, however all of these men were eventually eliminated from the investigation once questioned.
+The initial investigation focused on those who had been evicted from the party by Phillip's father, however all of these men were eventually eliminated from the investigation once questioned.
 Fletcher first came to the attention of investigators when they were reviewing recently released sexual offenders living in the area.
 Due to his background, Fletcher captured the attention of detectives, however they were unable to substantiate his involvement in her murder.
 Fletcher had consented to a blood sample, which did match the semen found on vaginal swabs taken from Phillips.
 However, at the time of the murder, DNA technology had not yet arrived and so only a blood-type match was made which did not sufficiently link Fletcher definitively to the murder.
-The Queensland Government authorised a $50,000 reward for information leading to the apprehension of Phillip’s murder on 8 August 1998.
+The Queensland Government authorised a $50,000 reward for information leading to the apprehension of Phillip's murder on 8 August 1998.
 Fletcher would be charged with the murder 11 years later when DNA technology was developed, enabling investigators to conclude Fletcher was the contributor to the semen found in Phillips.